English-591 · Topics in Pedagogy

 CategoryWhat We’re Looking For

-Clarity & SpecificityIs the site of struggle or possibility clearly identified and focused?
+Clarity & SpecificityIs the site clearly identified and focused?
 Can it sustain deep inquiry across the semester?

 Voice & CommitmentDoes the proposal reflect authentic care, curiosity, and investment in anti-racism as a radical act of love and solidarity?